-The Energy Section Coordinator is prof. Maurizio Cellura; it has 39 teachers and 8 Scientific- Disciplinar Sectors:
+The Energy Section Coordinator is prof. Rosario Miceli; it has 39 teachers and 8 Scientific- Disciplinar Sectors:

 The Energy branch develops research activities on the topic of energy, thus allowing to operate in different research areas, often characterized by a multidisciplinary approach aimed to the study and development of new energy models, technologies and energy systems.